 From Grantley Adams International Airport, head north following the signs for Sam Lord’s Castle.
 The road bends to the right and is sign posted Sam Lord’s.
-Follow the road right, then the road bends left, and is sign posted The Crane.
+Follow the road right, then the road curves left, and is signposted The Crane.

-Continue down this road and take the last left hand turn.
-Go all the way to the end and then turn right; on your right you will see a road called ‘Eastbourne‘, as you approach the bend in the road, turn right after the bend where you will see the Wishing Well bar, go straight to the end of this road and you will find Bottom Bay on your right.
+Continue down this road and take the last left-hand turn.
+Go all the way to the end and then turn right; on your right you will see a street called ‘Eastbourne‘, as you approach the bend in the road, turn right after the curve where you will see the Wishing Well bar, go straight to the end of this road and you will find Bottom Bay on your right.

-Three Houses is signposted from here.
-After you have past through the parkland of Three Houses you will need to turn right at the junction, then take the second right sign posted Fortesque and Codrington College, then turn left signposted Bathsheba.
-Shortly up this road you will see a sign on right saying Consett Bay.
+Three Houses have a sign posted.
+After you have passed through the parkland of Three Houses you will need to turn right at the junction, then take the second right signposted Fortesque and Codrington College, then turn left signposted Bathsheba.
+Shortly up this road, you will see a sign on the right saying Consett Bay.
 Continue on this road until you reach the delightful village of Bath.